new-kernel/new-build/README.md

 # New Build

-An interpreted language for compiling Assembly, C, and Rust, intended for compiling [Novusk](https://github.com/new-kernel/novusk/)
+An language for compiling Assembly, C, and Rust, intended for compiling [Novusk](https://github.com/new-kernel/novusk/)

+Read ``examples/`` for Assembly, C and Rust examples

 ---